Bob Nichols (Australian politician): Political career

 In 1848, prior to the establishment of responsible self-government, Nichols was elected to the semi-elected unicameral Legislative Council.
 He represented the electorate of Northumberland Boroughs (including Morpeth, West Maitland and East Maitland) until the granting of responsible self-government in 1856.
 At the first election under the new constitution he was elected to the Legislative Assembly as one of the two members for Northumberland Boroughs and continued to represent the seat until his death on 12 September 1857.
 Throughout his parliamentary career he was a strong supporter of Wentworth and William Bland.

 Nichols served as the Auditor General and as the Secretary for Lands and Works, the inaugural such roles in the first responsible self-government in New South Wales.
 He held these positions for 80 days in the government of Stuart Donaldson.

 Personal life

 Nichols married Eliza Boggs on 23 March 1831 and they had son, also called George Robert (1830–1832), and a daughter, Georgiana Eliza (1832–1921).
 Eliza Boggs died on 16 February 1835 (aged 22).

 He married Susannah Eliza Barnes on 16 December 1837 and they had a son, Francis Stephen (1840–1893).
 Susannah Eliza died on 12 November 1846 (aged 30).

 Nichols married for a third time, this time to 18-year old Eliza Smith on 14 July 1854.

-Bob died from dropsy on 12 September 1857 (aged 47). and was survived by Eliza (who died on 21 July 1863, aged 27) and by two children.
+He died from dropsy on 12 September 1857 (aged 47). and was survived by Eliza (who died on 21 July 1863, aged 27) and by two children.